- 1 Purpose

 Curricula should be inclusive and student centred, taking account of the diversity of student needs.
 LTSU staff will facilitate the process of embedding equity principles in curricula.
 The University will ensure that course content reviews and evaluations consider the need for equitable access and participation and ensure that students are able to contribute to these processes.

 Although the University provides a wide range of programs and services that target all identified equity groups, specific areas of specialist teaching and support will be maintained and funded.
 This will ensure that the University is able to draw on a range of staff with specialist skills in matters relating to educational equity, that clear foci exist within the University where prospective and existing students can seek specialist advice and assistance, that support is ensured for identified targeted groups and that the University's educational equity objectives are pursued in an efficient and effective manner.

 5.1.6 Staff Development

-Academic and General staff will be encouraged and supported to attend regular professional training and development activities provided by the Student Equity Office and Human Resources in relation to equity and diversity issues relevant to the University as per the Performance, Development and Recognition Policy.
+Academic and General staff will be encouraged and supported to attend regular professional training and development activities provided by the Student Equity Office and the People Portfolio in relation to equity and diversity issues relevant to the University as per the Performance, Development and Recognition Policy.

 5.1.7 Institutional Committees